awsdocs/aws-doc-sdk-examples/aws-cfn/cross-service/resilient-workflow/README.md

    Edit `params.json`.
 Add a new entry with `ParameterKey` as `SSMTableName` and `ParameterValue` as `unknown`.
    After updating, the service should report unhealthy but return static responses.

+8. **Rolling Update** If necessary, you can trigger rolling updates to all instances by changing the Launch Template.
+   To change a non-functional aspect of the Launch Template, which will trigger a rolling update without needing to modify any functional configuration, change the `LaunchTemplateVersion` parameter.
+   This has a default value of `1.0.0`, but can be any string.
+Any change to this string will trigger an `AutoScalingRollingUpdate` in the `DocExampleRecommendationServiceAutoScalingGroup`.

 ##### Destroy resources